saveourtool/diktat/info/guide/guide-chapter-3.md

 }
 ```

-If the examples above do not fit, but the line needs to be split and this in `property`, this is fixed like thisЖ
+If the examples above do not fit, but the line needs to be split and this in `property`, this is fixed like this:

 **Invalid example:**
 ```kotlin